conradakunga/Blog/_posts/2025-01-22-fluent-assertions-a-pragmatic-roadmap-to-what-next.md

 So here is what I intend to do.

-1. I will **not** be upgrading to version 8, the paid version.
+1. I will **not** be upgrading to the paid version 8.

 2. Any **new tests** will likely be written in a **different assertion library** - [Shoudly](https://docs.shouldly.org/)

-3. All my **existing** tests will remain as they are in version 7.
+3. All my **existing** tests will remain unchanged in version 7.

-    My rationale here is that there is no need to rewrite the tests - they work correctly as they are, and there is zero value in rewriting them - either to use `xUnit's` assertion clauses or `Shoudly's`
+    My rationale here is that there is no need to rewrite the tests - they work correctly as they are, and there is zero value in rewriting them, either to use `xUnit's` assertion clauses or `Shoudly's`

 ### TLDR

-**[FluentAssertiions](https://fluentassertions.com/introduction), while an excellent library, has a new price point that does not make fiscal sense.
-I will be migrating off it for new work to [Shouldy](https://docs.shouldly.org/) but will maintain existing tests in the last free version - 7.**
+**[FluentAssertions](https://fluentassertions.com/introduction), while an excellent library, has a new price point that does not make fiscal sense.
+I will be migrating off it for new work to [Shouldy,](https://docs.shouldly.org/) but will maintain existing tests in the last free version - 7.**

 Happy Hacking!